 Top Tips for Dealing with Garden Waste

-With most people spending a lot more time at home and in their gardens as the country responds to the current Covid-19 virus pandemic there's no better time to start home composting.
-And with with local councils all over the UK being forced to suspend garden waste collection services, many people will be wanting to know how to deal with the surplus of organic waste from their gardens.
+With most people wondering how we can as individuals help in the fight against climate change there's no better time to start home composting - it's easy to do and its the most environmentally beneficial way of dealing with the surplus of organic waste from our gardens (and a surprising amount from your kitchen too!).
 Here are a few simple tips to help you manage your garden and kitchen waste at home, to benefit your garden and to make sure it doesn't take up valuable space in the rubbish bin.

 Grass clippings breakdown very quickly in a compost bin or heap but if you have a large lawn you may have too much for your compost bin to cope with (it can become anaerobic and slimey if not mixed with other compostable materials).
 An easy way to deal with it is to remove the collection box on your lawnmower and leave lawn clippings on the lawn as you cut it.
 These will act as a layer of mulch, adding nutrients directly to your lawn and will help prevent it 'yellowing' especially in prolonged dry spells.

 If like most households you are more reliant on home deliveries, its likely you will have a good supply of cardboard to deal with.
 If so Grass Boarding might be the thing for you.
 Not the extreme sport where you hurtle down a mountainside on a skateboard - it's the simple composting technique where you layer grass clippings and cardboard, like a lasagne!